-The National Archives and Records Administration (NARA) has vast holdings in several locations throughout the country and has a very comprehensive website.
-Both can help you trace your family history.
+The National Archives and Records Administration (NARA) maintains a very comprehensive website, and has vast holdings in several locations throughout the country.

 Visit a Local Office of the National Archives:

 In addition to the national headquarters in Washington, D.C.
 (866-272-6272), there are regional offices throughout the country.
 Visit for locations.
 You will need to check with each office to find out exactly what records they hold, and what programs they offer.

 The National Archives in New York City is located at 1 Bowling Green, New York, NY 10004.
 Phone: 1-866-840-1752

 You can also access immigration records for family members who passed through Castle Garden in The Battery (1855-1892) and those who passed through the Ellis Island Immigration Station (1892-1954).

 Visit the website of the National Archives (www.archives.gov):

 For those wishing to extend their search and continue to trace their family history, the Genealogy/ Personal History section of the National Archives is comprehensive, and contains an extensive listing of different records useful for genealogical research.
 Many records can be ordered online.

 Some specialized indexes have been compiled by nationality, port of entry or port of departure.
 You might also want to check naturalization petitions after 1892 and Federal census schedules for 1900, 1910, 1920, or 1930 which may list the year of immigration.

 If you know the steamship on which your immigrant ancestor traveled, check Registers of Vessels Arriving at the Port of New York from Foreign Ports 1789-1919, a National Archives publication, and/or the Morton Allen Directory of European Passenger Steamship Arrivals.